tarwn/lessthandot-hugo/blogs/content/posts/2012-02-15-report-builder-3-0-the.md

 </p>

 <p class="MsoNormal">
   Both Report Designer and Report Builder are authoring tools for SQL Server Reporting Services.
-Report Designer is a very programmer-friendly environment, since it’s built on the Visual Studio shell.
+Report Designer is a very programmer-friendly environment, since it's built on the Visual Studio shell.
 Report Builder is a very business-user-friendly environment, as it mimics the ribbon and layout of Microsoft Office that is familiar to so many people.
 </p>

 <p class="MsoNormal">